5 Best API Documentation Tools for Developers (2026)

 Mintlify has earned its reputation for one reason: it makes docs look good without a designer.
 Dark mode, clean typography, responsive layout, all out of the box and no CSS required.
 You write MDX, push to your Git repo, and Mintlify deploys it.
 They've also built AI features for documentation drafting and llms.txt generation, plus analytics that show where developers get stuck, which is genuinely useful for iterating on content.

-The big news in 2026 is the free Hobby tier.
-It's now fully functional: custom domains, API playground, custom components, the works.
-That's a real change from when it was limited to basic features.
-If you're a solo developer or a small open-source project, you can run a production-quality docs site on Mintlify without paying anything.
+The big news in 2026 is that the free tier (now called Starter) got genuinely good: custom domains, API playground, custom components, the works.
+A solo developer or a small open-source project can run a production-quality docs site on Mintlify without paying a cent.
 That changes the math if you're comparing hosted tools.

 End Notes: